 Jack Fruchtman Jr., Professor of Political Science and Director of the Program in Law and American Civilization, has taught at Maryland’s Towson University since 1978.
 He has published six book-length studies on many eighteenth-century figures and constitutional issues.
 He has edited or annotated another five.
 His most recent books are The Political Philosophy of Thomas Paine (2009) and The Supreme Court: Rulings on American Government and Society (second edition 2014).
+He also serves as Series Co-Editor of The Enlightenment World, published by Pickering & Chatto.
 He is currently working on a history of the United States Constitution.

 Professor Fruchtman teaches courses on constitutional law and politics with an emphasis on the casebook method.
 Students are expected to read and understand the cases handed down by the U.S. Supreme Court as they prepare to discuss and debate them during each class session.
 He teaches these courses somewhat like law school classes but with the understanding that undergraduates and law students are not similarly situated.
 Students should expect that by the end of the first few weeks of class, he will know their names and will not hesitate to call on them to respond to questions.